plirof/x-spreadsheet/readme.md

 - Implement jsonxls= param to fill excel from a json file in lessons/ folders
 - Implement image= param to fill the template image from a jpg file in lessons/ folders

+# Paramaters
+- showsubmit : shows submit form (saves to word_saved_data folder)
+- probeserver : probes server for cahnges in sample file (to reload etc) -use it ONLY in classrom LAN
+- jsonxls :  (loads xls data to fill spreadsheet) jsonxls=lesson2b-bookstore